Your Guide to Everything ObamaCare

 Confused about ObamaCare?
 Our Free ObamaCare Guide makes understanding the Affordable Care Act and the Health Insurance Marketplace simple.
 The new healthcare reform law does a few really simple things, but in order to achieve this it enacts over a thousand pages of complex provisions.
 Understanding each of the provisions contained within the Affordable Care Act is a tall order on it’s own, but getting a basic understanding of the law is something that anyone with the right resources and a little free time can do.
 Our guide is written to be that resource.

-Don't wait to learn about what ObamaCare does for you.
+Don’t wait to learn about what ObamaCare does for you.
 Use our ObamaCare guide and get all the information you need to be prepared for 2014 when most of us will either have to obtain health insurance or pay a fine!
-All non-exempt Americans must have insurance by April 1st, 2014 or pay a penalty!
+All non-exempt Americans must have insurance for each month starting in 2014 or pay a per month tax penalty on their year end federal income taxes!

 What You Will Find in Our Free Guide to ObamaCare